Hidden yet quantifiable: A lower bound for confounding strength using randomized trials: Methodology

 \begin{lemma} For $\diamond \in \{ \rct, \obsres\}$, under Assumptions~\ref{asm:transportability}, \ref{asm:internalvalid} and \ref{asm:nested_support}, we have

 \end{lemma} \Cref{lemma:identify_ate} is a well-known result in the transportability literature \citep{cole2010generalizing,colnet2023risk}.
-Essentially, it establishes that, when the distribution shift between $\prct_X$ and $\ptar_X$ can be corrected, we can identify and estimate the ATE under $\ptar_X$.
+It establishes that when the distribution shift between $\prct_X$ and $\ptar_X$ can be corrected, we can identify and estimate the ATE under $\ptar_X$.

 \paragraph{Estimating the sensitivity interval} Next, we discuss how $\yone_\confvalue^-(\ptar_X)$ and $\yone_\confvalue^+(\ptar_X)$ can be estimated using data from both the observational study and the target population $\ptar_X$.
-Here, the approach varies based on the target population. \begin{itemize}[leftmargin=*] \item For $\prct$, we estimate the CATE sensitivity bounds from observational data and average them over the target population ($\rct$).
-Specifically, we use the B-Learner \citep{oprescu2023b} to estimate the bounds. \item For $\pobsres$, we have two options: either estimate the CATE sensitivity bounds and average them, or directly estimate the ATE sensitivity bounds over the target population ($\obsres$).
-In our experiments, we directly estimate ATE sensitivity bounds using either the DVDS \citep{dorn2021doubly} or the QB estimator \citep{dorn2022sharp}. \end{itemize} These methods yield estimates that are valid, sharp, and efficient under more general conditions than other existing methods.
-Nevertheless, our testing procedure is agnostic to the choice of the sensitivity bound estimator, allowing for various options to be adopted. \paragraph{Two statistical tests} We outline our testing procedure in \Cref{algo:test}, which can be instantiated for the target populations $\rct$ and $\obsres$.
-This results in two statistical tests, $\test_{\rct}$ and $\test_{\obsres}$, for the null hypothesis $\hnull(\confvalue)$.
-The following proposition confirms their asymptotic validity. \begin{prop}[Validity of the test] Let $\test_\diamond(\confvalue,\alpha)$ be the test defined in~\Cref{algo:test}, for a fixed $\confvalue \in [1,\infty)$ and significance level $\alpha$.
-Then, under the setting described in~\Cref{sec:setting}, we have, for $\hnull(\confvalue)$,
+Here, the approach varies based on the target population. \begin{itemize}[leftmargin=*] \item For $\ptar_X = \prct_X$, we estimate the CATE sensitivity bounds from observational data and average them over the target population.
+Specifically, we use the B-Learner \citep{oprescu2023b} to estimate the sensitivity analysis bounds. \item For $\ptar_X = \pobsres_X$, we have two options: either estimate the CATE sensitivity analysis bounds and average them, or directly estimate the ATE sensitivity analysis bounds over the target population.
+In our experiments, we directly estimate the ATE sensitivity analysis bounds using either the DVDS \citep{dorn2021doubly} or the QB estimator \citep{dorn2022sharp}. \end{itemize}

+These methods yield estimates that are valid, sharp, and efficient under more general conditions than other existing methods.
+Nevertheless, our testing procedure is agnostic to the choice of the sensitivity analysis bound estimator, allowing for various options to be adopted.